SandhiyaRajagopal/Ex-2-CD-Lab/README.md

-# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL\
+# NAME - SANDHIYA R
+# REG NO - 212223240146
 # AIM
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+ To write a lex program to implement lexical analyzer to recognize a few patterns.
 # ALGORITHM

 1. Start the program.